 - 2 ¼ cup all purpose flour 270g

-- Combine the sugars, flour, and salt in a bowl.
-Mix to combine.¼ cup brown sugar, ¼ cup granulated sugar, ¾ cup all purpose flour, ⅛ teaspoon salt
+- Combine the brown sugar, granulated sugar, flour, and salt in a bowl.
+Mix to combine.¼ cup brown sugar, ¼ cup granulated sugar, ¾ cup all purpose flour, ⅛ teaspoon sea salt

-- Add the melted butter and stir until it forms an even lumpy crumb mixture.
-Set aside.3 tablespoon butter
+- Add the melted butter and stir until it forms an even, lumpy crumb mixture.
+Set aside.¼ cup unsalted butter

-- Prepare a regular muffin pan by lining with jumbo muffins liners (see notes how to DIY them from parchment paper).
+- Preheat oven to 195°C (385°F).
+Prepare a regular muffin pan by lining with tulip or regular muffins liners (see notes how to DIY them from parchment paper).

 - Coat the blackberries with 1 teaspoon flour in a separate bowl.1 cup blackberries, 1 teaspoon all purpose flour

-- Sift flour and baking powder on top and fold just until dry streaks of flour disappear.2 ¼ cup all purpose flour, 2 teaspoon baking powder
+- Sift flour and baking powder on top and fold just until dry streaks of flour disappear.2 ¼ cup all purpose flour, 2 teaspoons baking powder

-- Gently fold in the blackberries and immediately scoop the batter into prepared muffin pan, filling ¾ of the way full.
+- Gently fold in the blackberries and immediately scoop the batter into prepared muffin pan, filling almost all the way full.
 Top evenly with the crumble mixture.